anoma/nspec/docs/anomian.juvix.md

 > Second, if the message interface lacks any message constructors, the engine
 > cannot perform any actions.
 Therefore, we assume that every engine has at least
 > one message constructor in its message interface.

+!!! info "Message Interface"

+    Each engine has a message interface.

 ## Chapter 2: Communication patterns